All Episodes

 I don't know that to have any factual basis, but it's possible.

-He was multiple hundreds of billionaires.
+He was multi-hundreds of billionaires.

 Okay.

-Like uh among and not only that, but he was extremely well connected.
+And not only that, but he was extremely well connected.

 And so you have this person who is charged with crimes that society generally treats very, very harshly.